b4ry/findParentChromeExtension/README.md

 ## Description

-A Chrome extension allowing to find a direct absolute/relative parent element in order to facilitate the positioning of the parent's children elements.</br>
+A Chrome extension finding a direct absolute/relative parent element in order to facilitate the positioning of the parent's children elements.</br>
 The extension displays a small popup after clicking on the extension's icon.

 ![image](https://user-images.githubusercontent.com/3950530/138863948-eb82b6b2-598d-4f81-9c52-23555494fc48.png)